b-r-e-t-t/my-data-science-notes/til.md

 10-13-2021: TIL the power of Numpy and the arrays that you can create from them.
 Goodby For loops... unless of course you're coding in a situation where you can't use the library.
 10-14-2021: TIL About the the terror of bark scorpions.
 10-15-2021: TIL about the power of chaining methods.
+10-18-2021: TIL gitignore is your friend when it comes to keeping sensitive data off your repository